zer2/Fantasy-Basketball--in-progress-/readme.md

 This analysis has focused on the "Head-to-Head: Each Category" format.
 For completeness' sake, here are my thoughts on the implications for other formats
 - "Rotisserie": Since Rotisserie uses full-season scores, week-to-week variance is irrelevant and Z-scores make sense
-- "Head-to-Head: Most Categories": If you are just going to go off a ranking list for this format, my simulations suggest that G-score is better than Z-score.
-It stands to reason that if you are going to punt some categories and aggregate values for the others, G-score is still the way to go
+- "Head-to-Head: Most Categories": My simulations suggest that G-scores work much better than Z-scores in this format.
+I chose not to include the results here because this is a very strategic format, and following any ranking list is probably suboptimal.
+Still, it stands to reason that if you want to optimize over a subset of categories for "turtling" or "punting", it makes sense to quantify value with a subset of category G-scores rather than Z-scores
 - "Head-to-head: Points"/"Season Points": No implication, points is totally different

 Also, if you are doing an auction instead of a draft, you can translate Z/G scores to dollar values instead of ranks.
 The appropriate procedure is well known and is outlined e.g. [in this article](https://www.rotowire.com/basketball/article/nba-auction-strategy-part-2-21393)